bokang-molaoa-18/Hotel-Management-System/USE CASE SPECIFICATIONS.md

+## Use Case Specifications for a Hotel Management System

 Detailed use case specifications for a hotel management system, formatted with clear success/error paths and alignment to stakeholder needs:

 1. Use Case: Book Room